13 Surprising Things That Can Decrease Your Milk Supply

 - Baby has poor weight gain

-- Baby isn’t producing enough wet and dirty diapers
+- Baby isn’t producing enough wet diapers

 They specialize in breastfeeding and will be able to see if the baby is latched on correctly and if your milk supply is actually low.